Cabinet Refinishing Best Practices Part 1: The Foundation for a Flawless Finish

 3. What type of paint is best for kitchen cabinets?

 The best paints are alkyd-based (oil-modified) or water-based hybrid enamels specifically formulated for cabinetry.
 Top choices include Benjamin Moore Advance (waterborne alkyd), Sherwin-Williams Emerald Urethane Trim Enamel, and Fine Paints of Europe Eurolux.
 These paints self-level for a smooth finish and cure to a hard, scrubbable surface.
-Avoid using standard latex wall paint or chalk paint for cabinets.
+Avoid using standard latex wall paint or chalk paint for cabinets—they are too soft and will chip or mark easily.

 4. How much does it cost to have cabinets professionally refinished?

 Costs vary widely based on cabinet size, material, and condition.
 A professional refinishing job typically ranges from $1,500 to $4,500 for an average-sized kitchen.
 This includes labor, materials, and cleanup.
 While this is a significant investment, it's still far less than replacement, which can cost $8,000-$20,000 or more.
-For an accurate estimate tailored to your specific cabinets, we recommend scheduling a free on-site consultation.
+For an accurate estimate tailored to your specific cabinets, we recommend scheduling a free on-site consultation with a trusted contractor like World Pro Painting.

 5. Can I change the color of my cabinets from dark to light?